umbraco/UmbracoDocs/13/umbraco-workflow/getting-started/submitting-changes.md

 ![Request approval overlay](./images/approval-request-overlay-variants.png)

-The editor will NOT be able to select variants where:
+The editor will not be able to select variants where:
-- they do not have permission to edit the language, or
+- They do not have permission to edit the language, or
-- the variant is already in a workflow.
+- The variant is already in a workflow.

 When submitting multiple variants, a workflow process is started for each variant, using the [default permissions inheritence pattern](./workflow-content-app#approval-flow-types).
 Newly created variants are automatically assigned the configuration from the default language.